Venomhube/VenomV1/README.md

 ## Contact

-For any queries or support, contact [venomXcrazy](https://t.me/venomXcrazy) on Telegram.
+For any queries or support, don't message me mai help nahi karunga😂😂.

----

-Happy DDoS'ing responsibly! 🚀